thariq-shanavas/Rpy-monitor/README.md

 ## Usage
 The script takes two arguments: Duration to monitor and whether to run a stress test.
 Duration (in seconds) is passed as an integer and the option to run a stress test in parallel is passed as either 0 or 1.

-For example, the following command runs a CPU stress test for 5 minutes (300 seconds)
+For example, the following command runs a CPU stress test for 5 minutes (300 seconds).
+The graph is refreshed every 5 seconds by default.

     cd ~/Rpy-monitor
     python3 Rpy-monitor.py 300 1